 Evening Book Club – This monthly meeting invites members and friends to gather and discuss a pre-selected book.
 The group meets in the evening on the 2nd Wednesday of the month from September through June.

 Our Music Program is led by Matthew Johnsen, Director of Music, who leads the adult choir and works with ensembles, soloists, and guest musicians to provide music to enhance our weekly Sunday Morning Worship Program.
 The music program also offers opportunities to perform at special holiday and community-wide programs throughout the year.

 The NewUU Program is facilitated a number of times a year and serves as a basic introduction to Unitarian Universalism and the history, beliefs, practices, and opportunities to engage the mission and ministries of this congregation.

 Meditation Group meets on Monday from 9:30 to 10:45 am.
 This is a drop-in group and is open to all, with an emphasis on utilizing mindfulness meditation to enhance our connection to ourselves and others.
 We practice for 30 minutes and discuss the practice and often read and discuss a book related to mindfulness and meditation.
 We support each other in utilizing the practice in our daily lives to enhance our happiness and well being.
-This program currently meets online due to the COVID-19 pandemic.

 In addition, UUCW hosts a variety of community organizations including a number of weekly 12-Step groups including AA, ACOA, S-Anon, DA, and OA.
 Other groups including the Greater Worcester Humanists also gather monthly at our facility.
-Many of these programs are currently meeting online due to the COVID-19 pandemic.

 For more information about upcoming meetings for any of these groups see our weekly newsletter – The Message, or please contact the UUCW office.